-The curriculum is founded upon the following beliefs: (1) The allied health educator or administrator must be, first and foremost a competent and experienced technician who is qualified and credentialed in a specific health field.
-(2) The allied health specialist who accepts a leadership position that would require teaching or administrative skills should be qualified in those skills.
-(3) Allied health specialists who met requirements for their credentials through hospital-based or other non-credit training programs should be granted credit toward the degree for their occupational competence and experience.
-(4) The allied health professional in a leadership position should have a background in liberal arts and sciences.
-This program of study, therefore, has been designed to include the basic elements of liberal arts and sciences, professional studies, and subject matter related to education or administration.
+The curriculum is founded on the belief that: (1) Managers within health specialty departments should be experienced, credentialed health specialists.
+(2) Managers within health specialty departments should be trained in the skills of management.
+(3) Health specialists who have met requirements for their credentials through hospital-based or other non-credit training programs should be granted credit toward a degree for their occupational competence and experience.
+(4) The health specialist manager should have a background in liberal arts and sciences.
+(5) Courses should be available to adult students on evenings and weekends.
+(6) The adult student should be able to complete all requirements for the degree without interrupting employment.